 How does Employer Supported Childcare work?

 This page explains how the most common types of Employer Supported Childcare (ESC), work.
-The tax and National Insurance relief for childcare vouchers (and directly-contracted childcare) was withdrawn from 4 October 2018.
+The tax and National Insurance relief for childcare vouchers (and directly-contracted childcare) was closed to new joiners from 4 October 2018.
 Some people, who received support before that date, can continue to qualify.
-See our Who can claim vouchers? section for more information.
+See Who can claim vouchers? for more information.

 What are childcare vouchers?